Lwów pogrom (1914)

 The Lwów pogrom (pogrom lwowski, Lemberger Pogrom) was a pogrom of the Jewish population of the city of Lwów (since 1945, Lviv, Ukraine) that took place on September 27, 1914, during World War I. Following a reported robbery, or shots, involving the Imperial Russian Army in the Lviv's Jewish quarter, Russian Cossacks assaulted nearby Jewish civilians, resulting in about 40 civilian fatalities and a number of injuries.
 In the aftermath, no Cossacks were court-martialed, but several Jews were arrested and released shortly afterward.

+Pogroms and persecution of Jews also took place in other Galician cities occupied by the Russian army.